becgoss/rg-gatsby/pages/articles/2017-02-01-rapha-filters/index.md

 <div class="f4 measure-wide center">

  <h2 class="orange fw6">The Idea:</h2>
-A simple, easy to find and use filter that can evolve as we buildout more facets in Hybris.
+A simple, easy to find and use filter that can evolve as we build out more facets in Hybris.
 The filter will be designed mobile first, this is an ever growing segment of traffic and browsing large collections is much harder on a small screen.
 The results must be live and react to the users selection, ideally without a page refresh to give a seamless interaction.
 Finally, the filter must always display a result, we will have to guide the user to prevent a no result situation.

 </div>